haddocking/powerfit/README.md

 You system is now prepared to install PowerFit.
 Follow the general instructions above to see how.

 ### MacOSX (10.7+)

 First install [*pip*](https://pip.pypa.io/en/latest/installing.html), the Python package manager, by following the installation instructions on the website.
-Next, install NumPy, Cython and Scipy by typing
+Next, install NumPy, Cython and SciPy by typing

     (sudo) pip install numpy cython scipy